How To Pick a Faucet Water Filter?

 4th Stage: MicroNose, reduce 99% arsenic and 90% on heavy metals such as lead, mercury, and chrome.

-5th layer: Post Activated Carbon which improves the taste of the water while further reduce the odor and chlorine.
+5th layer: Post Activated Carbon which improves the taste of the drinking water while further reduce the odor and chlorine.

 Solid Design: Unlike other faucet filters, Wingsol built this filtration system with absolute quality and great design.